dirtyhenry/blog-deadrooster-org/_posts/2005-05-11-hotel-yorba-cover.md

 - Hooray Henrys
 comments: []
 ---
 The new song is born...
-We are proud to introduce the second production of Dead Rooster Reccords : a White Stripes cover, {Hotel Yorba} by the HH.
+We are proud to introduce the second production of Dead Rooster Reccords : a White Stripes cover, *Hotel Yorba* by the HH.

 The birth was hard but the mum is fine thank you !
 You can download it [here->http://cdn.deadrooster.org/hoorayhenrys-hotelyorba.mp3].